leonhard-s/auraxium/README.md

 ## How to use

 This section provides basic usage examples for the API wrapper.
 For a proper how-to and detailed examples, check out to [the Auraxium wiki](https://github.com/leonhard-s/auraxium/wiki) instead.
-The following is only meant to showcase the syntax.
+The following snippets are only meant to showcase the syntax.

 **Note:** Testing for namespaces other than `ps2` (i.e. PlanetSide 2, PC version) has been either extremely basic or simply non-existant.
 If you would like to expand the current tests to cover other games or namespaces, [do feel free to contribute](#contributing).